 Although designed almost exclusively for cattle, these barriers may be also be used for deer, when properly installed.

 New this year is the ATV guard.
-Designed for ease of installation, this porable standalone is a great option for fence line crossings for off-road vehicles in remote areas.
+Designed for ease of installation, this portable, standalone barrier is a great option for fence line crossings for off-road vehicles in remote areas.
 We have even custom designed these for golf cart crossings of fence lines.
 Simply make a cut in your fence and drop into place.
 It couldn’t be easier to install and the built-in rise creates an extremely effective optical and physical barrier.

 Barn World offers plenty of assistance

 If you have any questions about your cattle guard project, or need any help at all, please don’t hesitate to contact Barn World when planning your installation.
 We have a wide variety and can offer quotes and bids for any project.